jmelo11/pricing_pinns/README.md

 The content of each file is shown below:

+- **experiments folder**: Contains the different tests done in this thesis among other notes.
 - **nn.py**: Contains builder method to construct neural networks.
 - **sampling.py**: Contains all methods related to creating random collocations points.
 Multiple methods are available.
 - **solution.py**: This file contains functions to evaluate the solutions.